-On 20 December 2019, TransGrid submitted a request to the AER seeking a determination that the preferred option identified in the Expanding NSW-QLD Transmission Transfer Capacity Regulatory Investment Test for Transmission (RIT-T) satisfies the requirements of the RIT-T.
+On 20 December 2019, TransGrid submitted a request to the AER seeking a determination that the preferred option identified in the Expanding NSW-QLD Transmission Transfer Capacity RIT-T satisfies the requirements of the RIT-T.

 TransGrid and Powerlink have investigated options for expanding electricity transmission transfer capacity between New South Wales and Queensland.
 The RIT-T process focussed on options for an incremental upgrade to the existing Queensland-New South Wales Interconnector (QNI) transfer capacity in the near term.